Catsmeat Potter-Pirbright: Life and character

 Catsmeat is first mentioned in Thank You, Jeeves, when Bertie, impressed by the effect that Jeeves's eloquence often has on the language of others, recalls a time when Catsmeat came to stay at Bertie's flat for a week, "and the very second day he said something to me about gauging somebody's latent potentialities.
 And Catsmeat a fellow who had always thought you were kidding him when you assured him that there were words in the language that had more than one syllable."
 In Right Ho, Jeeves, Bertie remembers an instance when Catsmeat made noise with a police rattle behind Bertie's chair at the Drones, though Bertie actually enjoyed the noise.

 In The Code of the Woosters, it is mentioned that Catsmeat is among those who attend Gussie Fink-Nottle's pre-wedding dinner at the Drones Club, where Bertie Wooster keeps Catsmeat from giving his imitation of Beatrice Lillie.
 In Joy in the Morning, Catsmeat is responsible for a mix-up involving a "Borstal Rovers" football outfit he intended to wear to a costume party.

 His most prominent role is in the Jeeves novel The Mating Season, during which he gets Gussie Fink-Nottle to climb fully clothed into the Trafalgar Square fountain.
 In that novel, he pretends to be Bertie's valet, calling himself Meadowes, and inadvertently becomes temporarily engaged to Queenie Silversmith.
 He also appears in "Jeeves and the Greasy Bird", in which he and Bertie discuss the theatrical agent, Jas Waterbury.

+In Jeeves and the Feudal Spirit, Catsmeat is mentioned having a 'leaving party' at the Drones, suggesting that he may have moved away from the city.